President Biden's Plan for Combating COVID-19

 A Coordinated National Plan Based on Science

 The COVID-19 pandemic is a critical point of focus in President Joe Biden’s economic policies.
 His plan, which was released in January 2021, promises a coordinated federal response based on science.
-It would provide funding and guidance to help states, cities, companies, and schools cope with the pandemic, and extra help would go to students, small businesses, the elderly, and minorities most affected by COVID-19.
+It would provide funding and guidance to help states, cities, companies, and schools respond to the pandemic, and extra help would go to students, small businesses, the elderly, and minorities most affected by COVID-19.

-President Biden hopes to stop the pandemic through increased mask-wearing, testing, and vaccines, and has also proposed several initiatives to stabilize the economy and limit second-tier effects.
+President Biden hopes to stop the pandemic through increased mask-wearing, testing, and vaccines, and he has proposed several initiatives to stabilize the economy and limit second-tier effects.

-During his first few days in office, Biden implemented some components of the comprehensive plan with executive orders and presidential memorandums.
-Increased spending, outlined in the $1.9 trillion American Rescue Plan, must first be approved by Congress.
+During his first few days in office, Biden implemented some components of the comprehensive plan with executive orders and presidential memoranda.
+Increased spending, outlined in the $1.9 trillion American Rescue Plan, was approved by Congress on March 11, 2021.

 Here’s a look at Biden’s plan to combat the COVID-19 pandemic.